Canon 10D vs Fujifilm X-H1

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Fujifilm X-H1?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 10D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (500 versus 310) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.